Can visual art empower young people to have more say in their local towns?

 Some young photographers on the project, from a parent support group, have updated Milton Rogovin’s documentary approach to reflect the town they live in now.
 These images will adorn a large banner the group are creating, which will bring back memories of the National Union of Mineworkers’ banners depicting the local pits and the facilities they created to benefit the community.
 This creative process demonstrates how the young people involved can connect with the past and make sense of it from their own contemporary viewpoint.

 Project display at the Scottish National Portrait Gallery

-The young artists have created a monumental poster wall in the Scottish National Portrait Gallery, as part of the You Are Here, Census 2022, exhibition (January – June 2022).
-It forms a giant shrine, featuring their posters, placards and a black and white Town-Take-over banner stretched across the top.
+The young artists created a monumental poster wall in the Scottish National Portrait Gallery, which featured in You Are Here from January – June 2022.
+It formed a giant shrine, featuring their posters, placards and a black and white Town Take-over banner stretched across the top.
 Through this display, we are proud to recognise the young people’s talent and the strength of their creativity, which proves that Scottish teenagers, when offered the opportunity, can create impactful art with a social purpose.

 Robin Baillie, outreach co-ordinator at the National Galleries of Scotland and the project’s manager, sums up the project’s achievements so far:

 ‘This project will prove how towns can re-brand themselves through the creative contribution made by young people - if they are given the chance.
 These young artists want to bring their environment to life in a positive way, creating an enterprising youth culture which allows them to have a say in shaping the places that will be their home in the years to come.
 It’s them speaking to everyone else via visual art, and saying, ‘be proud of us – we are the future of this area.’